SindreSB/zephyr_nrf_bridge/docs/xBridge2_Protocol.md

 # xBridge2 Protocol spesification
-The xBridge2 protocol is used by LBridge as well as Others? to transmit BG measurements to the xDrip+ application.
-Any transmitter using this protocol can use the Bluetooth Wixel collector in xDrip+.
+The xBridge2 protocol is used by LBridge as well as others? to transmit BG measurements to the xDrip+ application.
+Any transmitter using this protocol can use the Bluetooth Wixel collector? in xDrip+.

 ## Service and characteristics
 The xBridge2 protocol consists of a single service, with one characteristic.
 These coincide with the HM10 bluetooth module used in the original Wixel bridge.